Below we describe our typical approach for teens who have a 6 hour package (three 2‑hour lessons.)

 ways to improve

-intend to take your test.
+them.
 If we have time, we will run

 time for driving safely and passing the test the first time.